lyssieth/Opportunity/Races/Heavenly Plane/Arenius.md

 # Arenius

 The primary 'citizen' race of the Heavenly Plane.
-They're the soldiers, but also leaders, shopkeeps, and many other roles.
+They're the soldiers, but also leaders, shopkeepers, and many other roles.
 Upon death, they can be resurrected, but it is expensive to do so.

 Arenius are generally born from either a forcibly-evolved True Angel, or simply from their parents.
 Their appearances are genetically decided.